 Interior Parts of a Box Sash Window

 There is more to a window than its parts.
-Don't forget to consider energy savings.
+Don't forget to consider energy savings and efficiency.

 Low-E Coating